danidiaz/red-black-record/README.md

 ### The `Show` instance for record doesn't show any field names.

 The field names exist only at the type level.
-Aslo, the `Show` instance uses n-ary products and sums from [sop-core](http://hackage.haskell.org/package/sop-core), which do not have field labels.
+Also, the `Show` instance uses n-ary products and sums from [sop-core](http://hackage.haskell.org/package/sop-core), which do not have field labels.